 The type of sedative would depend on the age and health of the infant as well as the preference of the parents.

 On the day of the test, here is what the doctor does:

-- Once the spot is determined, the doctor will rub it with a disinfectant solution apply a cold gel on the area to partially numb the nerve endings.
+- Once the spot is determined, the doctor will rub it with a disinfectant solution, apply a cold gel on the area to partially numb the spinal nerve endings.

 - The next step is to insert the lumbar puncture needle.
-The doctor determines the length of the lumbar puncture needle after considering the baby’s height, age, and referring to the contemporary medical formulas (7).
-The needle is inserted into the lower back till it enters the subarachnoid space, which contains the cerebrospinal fluid.
-A baby under the influence of local anesthesia stays conscious, therefore, may experience the pressure and a pinching sensation in the spine.
+The doctor determines the length of the lumbar puncture needle after considering the baby’s height, age, and referring to the contemporary medical formulas (14).
+The needle is inserted into the lower back until it enters the subarachnoid space, which contains the cerebrospinal fluid.

 - The puncture needle is hollow and has another needle within called a stylet.
 After the puncture, the stylet is gently withdrawn, drawing out the clear cerebrospinal fluid, and collecting it in test tubes.
 The fluid drips slowly, and it takes two to five minutes to complete the collection.